Ambrosia (band): Rise to fame

 After lengthy touring, the band recorded Somewhere I've Never Travelled, produced by Alan Parsons and released in September 1976.
-The album yielded the title song and the single "Can't Let a Woman", which both became FM favorites, both featuring lush orchestration and vocal arrangements.
+The album yielded the title song and the single "Can't Let a Woman", which both became FM favorites and feature lush orchestration and vocal arrangements.
 The record sleeve folded into a large pyramid.
 Somewhere I've Never Travelled received a Grammy nomination and set the stage for the band's signing to Warner Bros.
 Records.

 In 1976 the group recorded the Beatles song "Magical Mystery Tour", for the transitory musical documentary, All This and World War II (November 1976).
 The film's soundtrack consisted of different artists providing arrangements of Beatles songs.
 Their version of "Magical Mystery Tour" scored a top 40 hit, and has since been a staple of their live shows.

-In August 1978, Life Beyond L.A. was released.
+In August 1978 Life Beyond L.A. was released.
 It marked a move away from their lush arrangements and introduced a more raw, aggressive jazz/R&B influence.
 Christopher North, who had family obligations and was not totally happy with the group's shift away from the sound of the first two albums, had left the group in 1977 during the album's recording.

 The year 1978 marked their biggest pop breakthrough with their first Gold single "How Much I Feel" from the album, which was a No. 3 hit on the Billboard Hot 100.
-Warner Bros advertised the title cut for radio and Life Beyond L.A. started to get significant airplay on radio stations, a few months after the album's release.
-Extensive touring with Fleetwood Mac, Heart, and the Doobie Brothers, in addition to major headlining shows, cemented Ambrosia's reputation as a live act.
-For the 1978 touring band, North returned and the group added a second keyboardist, David C. Lewis, as well as an additional singer, Royce Jones, who joined in late 1978.
+Warner Bros advertised the title cut for radio and Life Beyond L.A. started to get significant airplay on radio stations a few months after the album's release.
+Extensive touring with Fleetwood Mac, Heart and the Doobie Brothers, in addition to major headlining shows, cemented Ambrosia's reputation as a live act.

+For the band's 1978-79 tour, North returned and the group added a second keyboardist, David C. Lewis, as well as an additional singer, Royce Jones, who joined in late 1978.

 In April 1980 Warner Bros. released One Eighty, which produced two of the year's biggest hits.
 The first, "Biggest Part of Me", reached number three for three weeks on the Billboard Hot 100, and crossed over to the soul chart, where it peaked at number thirty-five.
 The second, another blue-eyed soul hit, "You're the Only Woman (You & I)", reached No. 13 on the Billboard Hot 100.
 One Eighty earned the band three Grammy nominations, including Best Pop Vocal Group.
 A headlining world tour followed.
-For the Japanese leg of the tour, the group was joined by their longtime friend Cliff Woolley (formerly of The Association, who had also guested on Life Beyond L.A.) on guitar, harmonica, and backup vocals.
+For the Japanese leg of the tour, the group was joined by their longtime friend Cliff Woolley (formerly of The Association, who had also guested on Life Beyond L.A.) on guitar, harmonica and backup vocals.